-South Norfolk Council is a signatory of the Norfolk Armed Forces Covenant.
+Broadland District Council is a signatory of the Norfolk Armed Forces Covenant.
 It is a voluntary statement of mutual support between a civilian community and the local armed forces community.

-South Norfolk Council has created a Covenant Pledge to demonstrate its support, as an employer of choice, to the armed forces community.
+Broadland District Council has created a Covenant Pledge to demonstrate its support, as an employer of choice, to the armed forces community.
 We believe that those who serve in the Armed Forces, whether Regular or Reserve, those who have served in the past, and their families, should face no disadvantage compared to other citizens in the provision of public and commercial services.
-Special consideration is appropriate in some cases, especially for those who have given most such as the injured and the bereaved.
+Special consideration is appropriate in some cases, especially for those who have given most such as the injured and the bereaved as defined in Section 166A(3) of the Housing Act 1996 as amended by regulations made under section 166A(7))